 ADVANCE hosts a variety of faculty peer networks to support the retention and promotion of women and underrepresented minority faculty at UMD.

 Keeping Our Faculties (KOF) – Year-long network of pre-tenure assistant professors who identify as women created to enhance agency in career advancement (meets monthly for two hours).
 Professor of Journalism, Dr. Linda Steiner, leads KOF.
-Click here to see the call for participation.
+Click here to see the call for participation for 2020-2021.

 Leadership Fellows Program (2020-2021 Program Filled) – A yearlong professional development program for UMD faculty.
 The goals of this program are to enhance faculty leadership skills, and to prepare them for administrative positions within their department, college or the University.
-Our Leadership Fellows program leaders this year are Deanof the A. James Clark School of Engineering Darryll J. Pines and Dean of the College of Arts and Humanities Bonnie Thornton Dill and Dean of the College of Education Jennifer K. Rice.
-Click here to see the call for participation.
+Our Leadership Fellows program leaders this year are Dean of the College of Arts and Humanities Bonnie Thornton Dill and Dean of the College of Education Jennifer K. Rice.
+Click here to see the call for participation for 2020-2021.

 ADVANCING Together Workshops (AT) – Workshops for associate professors who identify as women created to enhance agency in career advancement to full professor.